 If you can’t afford the fee some of the platforms below charge, you can opt for the free one — but trust me, you will learn a lot.

 Udemy is renowned for having courses in almost everything.
 Lucky for you **dear aspiring photo artist** photography is one of those “almost everything”.

 On and about getting acquainted with your camera, to taking your first photo, right down to shooting magic professional photos and even selling your photos to make some cash, Udemy has a plethora of courses to guide you through the journey.

 Irrespective of your position — beginner, intermediate, or pro— there are a couple of new skills you can pick up on one or more photography courses on Udemy.

 To serve as icing on the cake, these courses are interestingly cheap.
-The prices are maxed at about $10.99, while some introductory and fundamental photography courses like this, this, and this are all free.
+The prices of the bestselling photography courses on Udemy go for as little as $11.99.
+However, a few introductory and fundamental photography courses like this are all free.

 On Coursera, there are also a good number of courses on photography that can almost make you a pro in no time — with constant practice I must say.
 Some photography courses in the platform include Principles of Photo Composition, Digital Image Post-Production, Camera control, photography techniques and more.